SasankYadati/stories/_posts/2018-04-20-Deep-Learning-Can-Only-Do-So-Much.md

 In fact, the more complex transformations you want it to learn (assuming it can), the bigger the network has to be and more the data it requires so as to not fit on some irrelevant relationships and patterns.
 This is mostly in contrast with how humans learn.
 A child doesn’t need millions of examples to classify a hot dog from not a hot dog.

 ### Adversarial examples hurt the performance
 Using the idea of gradient ascend, it is very easy to trick the model to predict really high probabilities for incorrect classes.
-This is as simple as taking an image of class A and adding to it the gradient of image of class B. Although it almost has no visual difference to us, deep learning models fail to classify them.
+This is as simple as taking an image of class A and adding to it the gradient of an image of class B. Although it almost has no visual difference to us, deep learning models fail to classify them.
 ![]({{ site.baseurl }}/images/2018-04-18-Deep-Learning-can-only-do-so-much/adv_images.png "Fooling the model by adding gradient of a different class.
 Source: blog.keras.io")
 Many strategies have been proposed to prevent adversarial attacks, but almost all of them defend only some subset of these attacks.